-In the summer of 1969, the band shortened their moniker to Sir Henry and eventually issued a fourth LP ('Listen!') in 1973.
-Seebach eventually quite the group in 1976, but they continued to forge on into the early 80s before finally calling it quits.
+In the summer of 1969, the band shortened their moniker to Sir Henry and eventually issued a fourth LP (Listen!) in 1973.
+Seebach eventually left the group in 1976, but they continued to forge on into the early 80s before finally calling it quits.

 Original LP/EP Label: Parlophone MOCK 1010

 (Original 45 Label: Columbia DD 804, B - November, 1967)